 3. Hang up your feeder outside and wait for the hummingbirds to come.

-You can protect hummingbirds by helping crowdsource invaluable data using Audubon’s free Hummingbirds at Home app or website to submit your observations on when hummingbirds feed on your DIY nectar or the nectar-bearing plants in your yard or community.
-To get started, go to hummingbirdsathome.org
+You Can Help Hummingbirds!
+Use Audubon’s free Hummingbirds at Home app or website to submit your observations on when hummingbirds feed on your DIY nectar or the nectar-bearing native plants in your yard or community.
+By doing so, you'll be helping us protect these flying gems.